MakieOrg/Website/src/blogposts/raycore/post.md

 [Try the tutorial →](https://juliageometry.github.io/Raycore.jl/dev/bvh_hit_tests.html)

-### 2. Ray Tracing Tutorial
+### 2. Ray Tracing in one Hour

-Build a complete ray tracer from scratch with shadows, materials, reflections, and tone mapping.
+Build a complete ray tracer from scratch with shadows, materials, reflections, and tone mapping analogous to the famous [Ray Tracing in one Weekend](https://raytracing.github.io/).

 ![Ray Tracing](./images/raytracing.png)